Akropolis IF

-Akropolis IF is a Swedish football club formed by Greek immigrants in 1968 in Spånga.
+Akropolis IF was a Swedish football club formed by Greek immigrants in 1968 in Spånga.

-The club is named after the Acropolis of Athens, and the Parthenon is depicted on its badge.
+The club was named after the Acropolis of Athens, and the Parthenon is depicted on its badge.

+The club went bankrupt and was dissolved in 2024.

 Background

-Akropolis IF is a sports club which was founded in Stockholm in the spring of 1968.
+Akropolis IF was a sports club which was founded in Stockholm in the spring of 1968.
 Basketball started in the autumn 1968 followed by football in the spring of 1969.
 Youth activities commenced in 1975.